mxagar/mxagar.github.io/_posts/2022-09-23-machine-learning-production-level.markdown

    - `images`: it will contain the images of the EDA and the model evaluation.
    - `models`: it will contain the inference models/pipelines as serialized objects (pickles).
    - `artifacts`: it will contain the data processing parameters created during the training and required for the inference, serialized as pickles.
 - `run_training()`: it performs the EDA, the data checks, the data processing and modeling, and it generates the inference artifacts (the model/pipeline), which are persisted as serialized objects (pickles).
-In the provided example, logistic regression and random forests are tuned in a grid search to find the best set of hyperparameters.
+In the provided example, logistic regression, support vector machines and random forests are optimized in a grid search to find the best set of hyperparameters.
 - `run_inference()`: it shows how the inference artifacts need to be used to perform a prediction; an exemplary dataset sample created during the training is used.

 The following diagram shows the workflow: